matrix-org/matrix-spec-proposals/proposals/2666-get-rooms-in-common.md

 a membership of type `join`.
 If the `user_id` does not exist, or does not share any rooms with the authenticated user, an empty array should be returned.

-Additionally, a server may respond with a `400` `M_UNKNOWN` to this endpoint for any reason, signalling its unwillingess (or inability) to satisfy the request.

 ```
 GET /_matrix/client/v1/user/mutual_rooms/%40bob%3Aexample.com
 ```